 In Florida, elections are programmed on stand-alone computers that are not connected to the internet.
-In Taylor County, the election is programmed in the tabulation room with a password protected system.
+In Taylor County, the election is programmed with a password protected system.
 Additionally, a public logic and accuracy test is performed before early voting begins to ensure all ballots are tabulating accurately and that all types of ballots (early voting, vote by mail, and election day) are reported correctly on the results reports, In Florida, all counties use paper ballots including our voters with disabilities.

 DO VOTE-BY-MAIL BALLOTS COUNT WHEN THERE ARE NO CLOSE RACES?

 The following are a few reminders to ensure an easy voting experience:

 - Make sure your address is current with your Supervisor of Elections.
 You can review your record on our website (Am I Registered?) or contact our office at 850-838-3515 to verify or update your information.

 - Learn about candidates and issues and mark your sample ballot to use as a reference when you vote.